 Q. When do I stop watering?

 These bulbs grow in winter and are dormant in summer.
 Wetness in the summer, when they are not growing, can make them rot.
-In my climate here in California, where they grow well, we get rain from late October until about May, and then there is usually no rain at all until next October.
+In my climate here in California, we get rain from late October until about May, and then there is usually no rain at all until next October.
 So around five months of total dryness in summer is normal.

 Q. How will I know when to stop watering for the summer?

 Unfortunately, other problems can also make the leaves go yellow.
 For example, if the roots get damaged by too much or too little water, the leaves may die back from the tip.
-If you get yellowing leaves in mid-winter you have probably damaged the roots.
+If you get yellowing leaves in mid-winter something has damaged the roots, or you might have a fungal infection of the leaves.
 If you get yellowing leaves in late spring, they are probably going dormant.

 Q. When you say they should be dry in summer, what exactly does that mean?